AdobeDocs/mobile-services.fr-FR/help/ios/apple-tv-implementation-tvos/tvjs-methods.md

 * **setAdvertisingIdentifier**

-   Définit l'IDFA dans le SDK et s'il a été défini dans le SDK, IDFA est envoyé dans le cycle de vie.
+   Sets the IDFA in the SDK, and if it has been set in the SDK, the IDFA is sent in lifecycle.
 L’IDFA est également accessible dans Signals (Postbacks).

    >[!IMPORTANT]
    >
-   >Récupérez le IDFA depuis les API Apple uniquement si vous utilisez un service publicitaire.
+   >Retrieve the IDFA from Apple APIs only if you are using an ad service.
 Si vous récupérez l’IDFA, mais ne l’utilisez pas correctement, il est possible que votre application soit rejetée.

    * Voici la syntaxe de cette méthode :